RichardMcInerney/Energy-Asset-Risk-Modelling-Financial-Exposure-Dashboard-ML-Power-BI-/README.md

 ---

+## 💼 Why This Project Matters

+This project demonstrates my ability to deliver a full analytical workflow:

+- ML model development
+- Technical documentation
+- Business‑ready reporting
+- Power BI dashboarding
+- Clear communication for stakeholders

+This mirrors the exact workflow used in real‑world data analyst and ML analyst roles.

+---

 ## 🏁 Conclusion

 This project demonstrates a complete, scalable approach to **energy asset risk assessment**, combining machine learning with business intelligence to support **practical, data-driven decision-making**.